sixiaozheng/faster_rcnn_pytorch/README.md

 # A *Faster* Pytorch Implementation of Faster R-CNN

+## I fix all bugs of the original code, and now you can run all codes in PyTorch==0.4.0.
+Thanks the authors of the original code.

 ## Introduction

 ### :boom: Good news!
 This repo supports pytorch-1.0 now!!!
 We borrowed some code and techniques from [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
 Just go to pytorch-1.0 branch!